bastion-rs/book/src/ch00-00-introduction.md

 # Bastion

-This book will introduce you Bastion, a highly-available, fault-tolerant runtime system with dynamic, dispatch-oriented, lightweight process model.
+This book will introduce you to Bastion, a highly-available, fault-tolerant runtime system with dynamic, dispatch-oriented, lightweight process model.

 It supplies actor-model-like concurrency with a lightweight process implementation and utilizes all of the system resources efficiently guaranteeing at-most-once message delivery.